Adastram1/tray_manager/README.md

 3. [Setting the radio look on the checkbox (A dot instead of a crossmark)](https://github.com/Adastram1/tray_manager/blob/main/README.md#setting-the-radio-look-on-the-checkbox-a-dot-instead-of-a-crossmark)

 ### Enabling / Disabling the item (Gray look and non-responsive)
-If you want to display the item but you want it to be non-responsive (for Button, CheckBox and Submenu) and look like a disabled item, you can use the .enable() and .disable() functions of the item.
-By default, every items are enabled.
-Note : every item can be disabled except for the separator.
+If you want to display the item but you want it to be non-responsive (for Button, CheckBox and Submenu) and look like a disabled item, you can use the `.enable()` and `.disable()` functions of the item.

+> [!NOTE]
+> By default, every items are enabled
+>
+> Every item can be disabled except the separator.

-To enable your item, you can, use the .enable() function of the item as followed :
+To enable your item, use the `.enable()` function of the item as followed :
 ```python
 from tray_manager import CheckBox